daveM246/AHKMoveToDesktop/README.md

  A compiled Auto Hot Key script to enable virtual desktop and app switching via keyboard shortcuts including display of current desktop number.

  Works on Windows 10 and 11
+ Can be used in plave of VirtualDesktopManager and MoveToDesktop which both stopped working on Windows 11

     Simply download the exe and run it.
     To automatically run at logon, place a shortcut to it in your startup folder.